bbauska/W3Cx-3of5/README.md

 <p align="center" width="100%">
 <img src="./images/image196.jpeg?raw=true"
    width="50%"
-   alt="image196.jpeg a border appears when the canvas has the focus" />
+   alt="image196.jpeg a border appears when the canvas has the focus." />
 </p>

-Extract from the code:
+<h4>Extract from the code:</h4>
 ```
 1.  var canvas;
 2.